Carnac stones: Kercado

 Dolmen of Kercado.
 Though smaller than St. Michel, older by many centuries before 4800 BC.

 A rare dolmen still covered by its original cairn.
 South of the Kermario alignments, it is 25 to 30 m wide, 5 m high, and has a small menhir on top.
-Previously surrounded by a circle of small menhirs 4 m out, the main passage is 6.5 m long and leads to a large chamber where numerous artifacts were found, including axes, arrowheads, some animal and human teeth, some pearls and sherds, and 26 beads of a unique bluish Nephrite gem.
+Previously surrounded by a circle of small menhirs 4 m out, the main passage is 6.5 m long and leads to a large chamber where numerous artifacts were found, including axes, arrowheads, some animal and human teeth, some beads and sherds, and 26 beads of a unique bluish Nephrite gem.
 It has some Megalithic art carved on its inner surfaces in the form of serpentines and a human-sized double-axe symbol carved in the underside of its main roof slab.
 In ancient cultures, the axe and more precisely the bi-pennis used to represent the lightning powers of divinity.
 It was constructed around 4600 BC and used for approximately 3,000 years.